brecons/bootstrap-tag-helper/docs/sites/GridSystem.md

 Bootstrap’s grid system uses a series of containers, rows, and columns to layout and align content.
 It’s built with flexbox and is fully responsive.
 All Bootstrap Grid System features are covered from the Bocons Tag Helper!

-## Introduction

-The following example shows the basic usage of the Bocons Grid System and represents a first starting point.

 ![Grid System](https://raw.githubusercontent.com/brecons/bootstrap-tag-helper/master/docs/images/grid-system_01.PNG)

     <container>